 Identification: Identification tags with a child’s name clearly printed are requested and enable our Volunteer Educators to personalize your program.

 The Museum is an excellent resource for home-schooled students.
-You may either choose to schedule a tour program or you can register for the Home School Days at the CMA, a program developed especially for home-schooled children.
+You may either choose to schedule a tour program or you can register for the One Room School House, a program developed especially for home-schooled children.
 Communicate any special needs or requests well in advance and we will make every effort to work with you in providing the most effective program for your group.
 We recommend that children are grouped by age and grade level whenever possible.
 If you are planning a self-directed visit, we recommend that group leaders visit the Museum prior to the group visit.